You will be logged off in seconds due to inactivity and risk losing your quote. Click here to continue using this web page.

 Professional Indemnity Insurance for Tradesman FAQs

-There’s no black-and-white answer to this, so the best thing to do is consider what type of business you’re running and see if Professional Indemnity Insurance would help you if you made a blunder.
+There’s no black-and-white answer to this, so the best thing to do is consider what type of business you’re running and see if Professional Indemnity Insurance would help you in the event of a claim.

-…then you’re likely to need Professional Indemnity Insurance.
-Think of it this way – if a client follows your advice or plans, or uses something you designed which turns out to be defective, faulty or just plain wrong – and they lose money as a result – then you need Professional Indemnity Insurance.
+If a client follows your advice or plans, or uses something you designed which turns out to be wrong and they lose money as a result, you need Professional Indemnity Insurance.

 As a general rule, the larger the business, and the broader its scope, the more Professional Indemnity Insurance you’ll need.
-For example, if you have several employees and your operations include giving direct consultancy services, or designing plans, then your level of indemnity cover should be higher than someone without any staff and who doesn’t give direct advice/ consultancy.
+For example, if you have several employees and your operations include designing electrical installations or giving advice relating to your professional services, then your level of indemnity cover should be higher than someone without any staff and who doesn’t give advice or does design work.

 The general rule for any insurance claim is – let your insurer know as soon as possible if you need to make a claim.

-Our Policy Wording states that you must let us know within 28 days of a claim or suspected claim, but really, it’s a case of the sooner the better.
-When it comes to Professional Indemnity Insurance, we would suggest you notify us as soon as you have an unhappy client.
+When it comes to Professional Indemnity Insurance, we would suggest you notify us as soon as you have an unhappy client that indicates they might claim against you.
 You don’t need to have received a formal claim yet to keep us in the loop.

-Remember, your Professional Indemnity cover must be in place when the complaint or issue first arises, and it should have also been in place when you carried out the faulty work.
+Remember, your Professional Indemnity Insurance must be active when the complaint or issue first arises, and it should have also been in place when you carried out the faulty work that leads to a claim.

-You can let us know of a claim or circumstances which may lead to a claim in 3 ways – by first class post, email or by telephone.
+You can let us know of a claim or incident that could lead to a claim in 3 ways – by first class post, email, or by telephone.
 Full details of how to notify us are found in the Policy Wording document available on our website – you’ll also get your own copy when you sign up for a policy with us.

 Get an Instant Quote